November 10, 2025

 7. Check features, promotions, or offers

-Another factor to consider is whether there are any promotions or offers that are worth signing up for.
-For example, there are a slew of offers for new customers many carriers support, as well as phone deals that could make the long-term savings worth it.
+Consider whether there are any promotions or offers that are worth signing up for.
+For example, many carriers have offers for new customers as well as phone deals that could make the long-term savings worth it.
 Reddit and YouTube are great resources for finding these promotions if you're not up for sitting online for an hour searching for them yourself.

 8. Compare the cost-to-value of the phone plan

-Lastly, after you've done all your research, figured out the type of plan you need, the network coverage that works in your area, the budget, the lines, the last thing to do is to compare the cost-to-value of the phone plans you shortlist.
+After you've figured out your needs and done all your research, the last thing to do is to compare the cost to value of the phone plans you shortlist.

-With over 130 carriers in the U.S, you're going to find a lot of plans that fit most or all of your criteria.
-So this step is important in picking the right one – taking all the factors we mentioned: Data, Network, Data Speeds, and Budget, and comparing the different plans under those factors to figure out which one gives you the best value for the monthly cost.
+With more than 130 carriers in the U.S., you're going to find a lot of plans that fit most or all of your criteria.
+So this step is important in picking the right one.
+Take all the factors we mentioned — data, network, data speeds, and budget — and compare the different plans on those factors to figure out which one gives you the best value for the monthly cost.
 For example, if you find a cheaper plan, but it has slower speeds and you like to stream YouTube a lot while out, you may opt for a more expensive plan that can support that without going over your budget.

 Are there any free phone plans?